Performance

 —Barack Obama

-Troubled by a racially polarized society, we wanted to help others listen in a new way.
+Troubled by a racially polarized society, we wanted to invite others to listen in a new way.
 Not only to us but to each other.
 We wanted to "set the stage" for being curious, courageous, and vulnerable.
-Lesley Delmenico, specialized in community-engaged theatre work, adapted our manuscript and directed us in performance
+Lesley Delmenico, specialized in community-engaged theatre work, adapted our manuscript and directed us ( Jan Gross and Heather Lobban-Viravong) in performance.

 "More Than Skin Deep" began in Grinnell, Iowa (10/26/22) as a staged reading funded by an Andrew W. Mellon Foundation grant for "Connecting People through Humanities."
-Our 30-minute reading was followed by small-group conversations guided by facilitators.
+Our 30-minute reading led to small-group conversations guided by facilitators.
 See reactions below.

-We next performed "More Than Skin Deep: Live Conversations" in Collegeville, Pennsylvania (05/01/23) in the Ursinus College Black Box theater.
-The diverse audience engaged in lively discussion about what keeps us apart -- and what can bring us together.
+"More Than Skin Deep: Live Conversations" was performed in Collegeville, Pennsylvania (05/01/23) in the Ursinus College Black Box theater.
+The animated and diverse audience brought campus and community together in discussion about what keeps us apart -- and what can bring us together.

 "Whiteness" - A Poem